Presidential Libraries

 The papers and records document the personal and professional lives of a President, his family, close friends, and business and political associates, revealing the details about White House activities, a President’ s career, and a President’ s personal life.

-Along with the papers and records, a Presidential Library contains thousands of feet of motion picture film and videotape, as well as millions of still pictures revealing all aspects of a President's life before, during, and after the White House.
+Along with the papers and records, a Presidential Library contains thousands of films and video as well as millions of still pictures revealing all aspects of a President's life before, during, and after the White House.
 This rich resource of audiovisual materials may include home movies, official White House photographs, and audiotapes of Presidential conversations.

 Modern Presidential Libraries are also the custodians of the electronic records generated by a Presidential administration in its carrying out of the constitutional, statutory, and ceremonial duties of the Presidency.